7 Most Polish Cities Outside of Poland

 It is estimated that the Polish diaspora numbers 20 million people, which is more than half of Poland’s population.
 Persons of Polish descent live across the entire globe, sometimes forming a large and influential population segment of foreign cities like Chicago or Toronto.
 Read below where to find a bit of Poland away from the homeland.

 With over 218,000 inhabitants with roots in the Land on the Vistula, the Big Apple is often called America’s most Polish town, along with Chicago.
-One of the city’s neighbourhoods, Greenpoint, is sometimes called Little Poland due to its strong Polish presence, which has started to settle there in the late 19th century.
-There are Polish food stores and restaurants galores, and there is a Polish-themed Greenpoint Arts Block Festival.
-Michał Wojnicz, discoverer of the famous Voynich Manuscript, came to live in New York shortly before World War I, bringing his legendary find with him, which is one of the reasons why the precious manuscript is now American-owned.
+One of the city’s neighbourhoods, Greenpoint, is sometimes called Little Poland due to its strong Polish presence, which began in the late 19th century.
+There are Polish food stores and restaurants galore, and there is the Polish-themed Greenpoint Arts Block Festival.
+Michał Wojnicz, discoverer of the mysterious Voynich Manuscript, came to live in New York shortly before World War I, bringing his legendary find with him, which is one of the reasons why the precious manuscript is now American-owned.

 Polish immigrants started coming to Toronto in significant numbers in the 1870s.
-Today the city’s Polish community counts about 200 thousand, many of whom live in the Ronscevalles neighbourhood.
-This area is filled with Polish establishments such as the legendary Café Polonez, where you can get traditional borscht and pierogi.
+Today the city’s Polish community counts about 200,000, many of whom live in the Ronscevalles neighbourhood.
+This area is filled with Polish establishments such as the legendary Café Polonez, where you can get traditional barszcz and pierogi.
 Once a year, Ronscevalles Avenue is closed off for the Ronscevalles Polish Festival, which features Polka music and folk dance performances.
-Geddy Lee, member of the famous Canadian rock band Rush, was born in Toronto to Polish-Jewish immigrants.
+Geddy Lee, member of the famous Canadian rock band Rush, was born in Toronto to Polish Jewish immigrants.

-In a certain sense London was the capital of Poland for nearly half a century.
-From 1940 to 1989 it was the seat of the Polish government in exile, the legitimate continuation of the government of the Second Polish Republic which was abolished by Nazi Germany and the Soviet Union in 1939.
+In a certain sense, London was the capital of Poland for nearly half a century.
+From 1940 to 1989, it was the seat of the Polish government in exile, the legitimate continuation of the government of the Second Polish Republic after it was abolished by Nazi Germany and the Soviet Union in 1939.
 After the fall of the communist regime imposed on Poland as a consequence of World War II, the government in exile returned its insignia to the Motherland, showing symbolically that real independence had been finally regained.
-Because of the War many Poles immigrated to London, among them Jan Pieńkowski, who became a noted English children’s books illustrator.
-Today, many of the approximately 185,000 Poles living in this city are recent immigrants.
+Because of the war, many Poles emigrated to London, among them Jan Pieńkowski, who became a celebrated English children’s books illustrator.
+Today, many of the approximately 185,000 Poles living in the city are recent immigrants.

 Poland and Lithuania formed a union from the 14th to the late 18th century.
 The ties between the two countries were once so strong that the Polish national epic poem Pan Tadeusz starts with the words ‘Lithuania, my country!’.
 Significant Polish influence on Vilnius dates back to the times of Władysław Jagiełło, who became king of Poland and Lithuania in 1385 and as such brought to the city many artists, merchants and artisans from Kraków.
 Today there’s about 87,000 Poles living in Vilnius, most of whom have resided there their entire lives.
 The city boasts the house in which the great Polish poet and dramatist Juliusz Słowacki lived in his youth, and a House of Polish Culture.

-In fact Chicago isn’t the ‘biggest Polish city outside of Poland’, but nevertheless it is home to an impressive Polish community.
+Although Chicago isn’t the ‘biggest Polish city outside of Poland’ as often claimed, it is nevertheless home to an impressive Polish community.
 There is a neighbourhood called the Polish Village, many Polish restaurants and stores as well the Copernicus Center, a building remodelled to resemble Warsaw’s Royal Castle.
 The first large wave of migrants from Poland came to the Windy City in the 1850s.
-The Polish-Jewish Chess brothers came to Chicago in 1928, where they started the legendary Chess Records in 1950.
-This label released songs by celebrated artists like Muddy Waters and Chuck Berry.
+The Polish Jewish Chess brothers came to Chicago in 1928, where they started the legendary Chess Records in 1950.
+This label released songs by celebrated artists such as Muddy Waters and Chuck Berry.
 The metropolitan area of Chicago (not the city itself) is inhabited by approximately 1.5 million people of Polish descent.

 lifestyle & opinion